Odawara District

 "That's rather out of the question."

 The only Mormon boys in town were the missionaries.
-So every Friday night, and sometimes Wednesdays, Iwakawa Kyoudai showed up on the missionaries' doorstep.
-They didn't mind--he usually brought food.
+So every Friday night and sometimes on Wednesdays, Iwakawa showed up on the missionaries’ doorstep.
+They didn’t mind because he usually brought food.

 This time it was ice cream.
-"It's not really summer anymore," he said with a sheepish grin.
+“It’s not summer anymore,” he said with a sheepish grin.

-"Sure it is!" replied Johnson, never known to turn down free food.
-"We'll just crank up the sekiyu stove."
-Matlock got some dishes and spoons off the drying rack and they all trooped into Gordon's room.
-Gordon, after all, had hachi-jo and the only really good sekiyu stove.
+“Sure it is!” replied Johnson, never known to turn down free food.
+“We’ll crank up the sekiyu stove.”
+Matlock got some dishes and spoons off the drying rack and they all trooped into Gordon’s room, which had the only good sekiyu stove.

-Johnson sat down on the tatami by the sekiyu stove and dug into his ice cream.
-"Want some turkey?" he asked Iawakawa Kyoudai.
-"Got a couple of drumsticks.
-Thanksgiving stuff."
+Johnson sat down on the tatami and dug into his ice cream.
+“Want some turkey?” he asked Brother Iwakawa.
+“Got a couple of drumsticks.
+Thanksgiving stuff.”

-"How 'bout some pumpkin pie?
-Good with ice cream."
+“How about pumpkin pie?
+Goes good with ice cream.”

-"A college student.
-Name's Hiroshi.
+“A college student.
+Name’s Hiroshi.
 Gave him an intro lesson Tuesday.
-Might be coming to church."
+He might be coming to church.”

 "Haven't seen them in a while.
 How are they doing?"